Have you ever wondered where your finances would rank you globally?

 Where Do You Fit In?

 Want to see where you fit in?
-Check out the site at Global Rich List and let us know in the comments where you stack up in terms of income, wealth or both!
+The old site no longer works, but you can still check using the Wayback Machine.
+Let us know where you fit in in the comments where you stack up in terms of income, wealth or both!

 If you aren’t happy with where you fit in and want to move up on the Global Rich List, we’ve got a few places that can help you get started on improving!
 Here are just a few: